Florence Tyzack Parbury: Later life and marriage

 Three days after the first BEMF Florence Tyzack Parbury was married at Holy Trinity Brompton to Ernest Bigland.
-The ceremony was performed by Alfred William Gough, Prebendary of St Pauls Cathedral, assisted by Rev. Canon Sir John Key, Bt., a cousin of the bride.
+The ceremony was performed by Alfred William Gough, Prebendary of St Paul's Cathedral, assisted by the Rev. Canon Sir John Key, Bt., a cousin of the bride.
 Ernest Bigland, some thirty years Parbury's senior, was a ship owner.
 The couple lived at Ernest's home: Scote Howe, Hook Heath, Woking, Surrey, where Florence enjoyed growing specimen flowers for exhibition.
 At the RHS Chelsea Flower Show in 1928 she was awarded an Award of Merit for Begonia Florence Bigland, "a magnificent double-flowered variety [with] broad petals of shining apricot colour".
 In this same year she composed more music, including "Abbey Wedding March" and "Sonning" (dedicated to the bride) for the wedding at St Margaret's, Westminster of John Raymond Ropner to Joan Redhead on 24 July 1928.
 The bridegroom was the grandson of Sir Emil Hugo Oscar Robert Ropner, 1st Baronet, ship builder and ship owner.
 It was probably through the shipping connection that Mrs Bigland wrote music for this occasion.

 Ernest Bigland died at his home on 10 December 1942.
 Florence continued living there until about 1949, after which she moved to London.
 She lived her final years at Flat 11, 51 South Street, W1, close to Park Lane.
 She died there on 24 October 1960, leaving a considerable fortune.
 In her will she said "I desire to be cremated and my ashes to be scattered by my confidential chauffeur George Upfield over the tree to be indicated by me."
 It is not known where that was.